-5. The foregoing provisions shall also apply to income from movable property, or income derived from services connected with the use or the right to use the immovable property, which, under the taxation law of the Contracting State in which the property is situated, is assimilated to income from immovable property.
+5. The foregoing provisions shall also apply to income derived from movable properties or income derived from services connected with the use of or the right to use immovable properties which, under the domestic law of the Contracting State in which these properties are situated, shall be deemed to be income from immovable properties.